Other Exercises

 He went for his gun but I pulled mine first,

-He stood there lookin' at me and I saw him smile.
+He there lookin' at me and I saw him smile.

 And he said, "Son, this world is rough,

-And if a man's gonna make it he's be tough,
+And if a man's gonna make it he's gotta be tough,

 And I know I wouldn't be there to help you along.

-So I gave you that name and I said goodbye,
+So I gave you that and I said goodbye,

 I knew you'd have to get tough or die,

-Now you just fought one hell of a fight,
+Now you just fought one of a fight,

 And I know you hate me and ya got the right,

-To kill me now and I wouldn't you if you do.
+To kill me now and I wouldn't blame you if you do.

-But you oughtta thank me before I die,
+But you oughtta me before I die,

-'Cause I'm the son of a bitch that named you Sue."
+'Cause I'm the son of a bitch that you Sue."

-yeah, what could I do, what COULD I do?
+yeah, could I do, what COULD I do?

 Well I got choked up and threw down my gun,

-And I come away a different of view.
+And I come away with a different point of view.

-I think about him now and then,
+I about him now and then,

-Every time I try and every I win,
+Every time I try and every time I win,

 And if I ever have a son,

-I think I'm name him,
+I think I'm gonna him,

-Bill or George anything but Sue!
+or George anything but Sue!

 I still hate that name!